When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG: Introduction

-We conduct experiments on seven modern LLMs, including GPT-5.2 and DeepSeek-V3.2, and build RAG systems using the NQ, MS-MARCO, and HotpotQA datasets.
-The results show that TabooRAG can optimize retrievable blocking documents on multiple accessible \textit{surrogate LLMs} and successfully transfer them to black-box RAG systems with unknown \textit{target LLMs}, achieving high blocking success rates.
-For example, blocking documents generated on DeepSeek-V3.2 achieve a 96\% attack success rate when transferred to GPT-5.2 on HotpotQA.
-In addition, strategy libraries accumulated by stronger models exhibit strong transferability.
-They serve as effective warm starts that improve optimization efficiency and significantly enhance the attack performance of weaker attacker models.
-Finally, we further evaluate the effectiveness of several existing defense methods under TabooRAG.
+We conduct experiments on nine modern LLMs, including GPT-5.2 and DeepSeek-V4-Pro, and build RAG systems using the NQ, MS-MARCO, and HotpotQA datasets.
+TabooRAG consistently achieves state-of-the-art ASR after prompt injection filtering, exceeding the average of the per-setting best baselines by 67.3\%.
+The strategy library reduces optimization cost and provides effective warm starts for weaker attacker models.
+Further experiments show that TabooRAG remains effective with different attacker and surrogate LLMs, against unseen target LLMs, and under stronger target-side RAG pipelines, deployment variations, and existing defenses.

-Our contributions are summarized as follows: \begin{itemize}[noitemsep] \item We propose TabooRAG, a transferable blocking attack framework under strict black-box settings.
-An attacker only needs to generate a single retrievable blocking document in an accessible surrogate RAG environment to impair the availability of an unknown target RAG system. \item We identify a new attack surface that induces model refusals by constructing restricted risk context around benign queries.
-Safety alignment in modern models inadvertently creates a shared and transferable vulnerability. \item We introduce a query-aware strategy library that reuses previously validated successful strategies, significantly reducing black-box optimization cost and enabling strategy transfer and warm start from stronger to weaker attackers. \item We evaluate TabooRAG on three question answering datasets and seven modern LLMs.
-The results show that it consistently outperforms existing methods in attack success rate and robustness, and reveal the limitations of several existing defenses under this attack surface. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We identify a new attack surface that induces model refusals by constructing restricted risk context around benign queries. \textit{Alignment homogeneity} across modern models inadvertently creates a shared and transferable vulnerability. \item We propose TabooRAG, a black-box blocking attack framework that transfers a single surrogate-optimized document to unknown target RAG systems. \item We introduce a query-aware strategy library that reuses validated strategies to reduce optimization cost and warm-start weaker attacker models. \item On three QA datasets and nine LLMs, TabooRAG achieves the highest ASR after filtering, transfers across models, and remains robust under stronger RAG pipelines, deployment variations, and existing defenses. \end{itemize}